Why Modeling Business Decision is Important?

 It is also important to note that modeling business decision enforces the use of standards that ensure all business analysts are ‘working off the same page’, so to speak.
 This facilitates more effective business reviews and avoids the pitfalls that are so often associated with pure business rule environments.

-Decision Modeling enables a company to parse even the most complex operational decisions into more manageable subsets, which in turn facilitates scalability.
+Decision Modeling enables a company to model even the most complex operational decisions into more manageable subsets, which in turn facilitates scalability.
 Most importantly, the company can document exactly how its business are made, thereby enabling operations to quickly identify any flaws in the process.

 This comprehensive approach to understanding business dependencies facilitates an agile approach to change management.
 Another advantage of this method is that it ensures rigorous compliance in the event of an external audit by enabling the company to explain particular decision-making based on easier-to-understand specifications.